mrclay/kj_elf_contribs/README.txt

 I am happy to work on any of these issues once I receive relevant input/feedback:

-The Elgg admin user creation system has not been altered yet and will need to be if admin created accounts are to work with Moodle.

-Elgg's reset-my-password feature currently only accepts username and email address.
-It should probably be changed to accept DCF IDs instead of usernames.

 Moodle will allow Shibalike logins but will not currently allow you to edit your profile without supplying your city/town and country.

 It also allows you to change your email address, username, first name, last name